ONLINE REGISTRATION HAS CLOSED. Please call the GSBA Office at (206) 363-9188 to register.

 In the Legislature, Nicole serves as vice chair of the House Healthcare and Wellness Committee, and is a member of both the Capital Budget Committee and the Community Development, Housing, and Tribal Affairs Committee.
 She is also a member of the Washington State Legislative LGBTQ Caucus

-grew up in Puyallup, graduated from Puyallup High School and worked to put himself through Yale College, where he studied Russian and history, and graduated summa cum laude.
+grew up in Puyallup, graduated from Puyallup High School and worked to put himself through Yale College.
 After spending a year living in Russia and collecting oral histories of Soviet Afghan war veterans, Jamie attended Yale Law School.
 He clerked on the U.S. Court of Appeals for the D.C.
 Circuit and then returned to Seattle – and Capitol Hill – in 1995.
 He practiced corporate law at Preston Gates & Ellis (now K&L Gates) for 17 years.
 Since May 2012, he has been Vice President and General Counsel for McKinstry, a Seattle-based construction and engineering firm with substantial expertise in green building.